rossbrancati/IMU_gait_speed_classification/README.md

 # IMU_gait_speed_classification
-A deep learning approach for classifying gait speed using signals recorded from IMUs
+A deep learning approach for classifying gait speed using signals recorded with IMUs

 ### Introduction:
 Gait speed (i.e., the time it takes to ambulate over a certain distance) is an important predictor of aging, pathology, or injury.
 As people age or suffer from a musculoskeletal disorder, they tend to walk slower.
 Typically, gait speed is collected in a laboratory environment using timing gaits and other similar equipment.
 Wearable sensors such as inertial measurement units (IMUs), offer an alternative option for recording and analyzing gait outside of a laboratory environment.
 Classifying gait speed using wearable sensors could be a viable option for measuring and longitudinally monitoring gait speed.